 To others, they enjoy their job but desire some sort of companionship, sometimes in the form of a furry friend who barks or meows.

-ShipEX supports those of you who want to bring their pets along for the ride which is why we offer a Free Pet Program to our Drivers.
+ShipEX supports those of you who want to bring your pets along for the ride which is why we offer a Free Pet Program to our Drivers.
 No breed restrictions.
 No cost.